What is Project Budget?

 A project budget is an important tool for project planning.
-It helps in better execution of the project.
-It indicates the available resources and how to effectively utilize those resources.
+It helps in the better execution of the project.
+It indicates the available resources and how to utilize those resources effectively.
 The project budget is the financial roadmap of any organization.

-Sometimes the initially allocated proportion of finance is not sufficient for the completion of the project.
-The project budget shall help in prioritizing which part of the budget is important and required to be completed on urgent basis.
+Sometimes the initially allocated proportion of finance is not sufficient to complete the project.
+The project budget shall help prioritize which part of the budget is important and requires completion on an urgent basis.

 Handy Management Tool

-At any time, the management uses as a tool for verifying that the project team is achieving the targets as per the budget.
-The deviation can be easily monitored in detail.
+At any time, the management uses it to verify that the project team is achieving the targets as per the budget.
+It can monitor the deviation easily in detail.
 With this in mind, the top management directs the subordinates to act accordingly.

 Disadvantages of Project Budget